Logo

 air quality levels.

 * WHERE...the Imperial Valley.
-Levels of particle pollution can vary
+Levels of ozone pollution can vary by

-by time and location depending on emissions and local weather
+time and location depending on emissions and air pollution

 those who spend a lot of time outdoors are at greater risk.